Veasonwang/Rcspy/README.md

 # Rcspy
-A tool for Seismic pretreatment, based on Obspy
+A tool for seismic pretreatment, based on Obspy